 One of the national reforms of King Josiah was to destroy all the places used to worship false gods.
 He stopped this practice near Jerusalem, when he "defiled Topheth, in the valley of the children of Hinnom, so that no man might make his son or his daughter to pass through the fire to Molech" (2Kings 23:10, HBFV).

 According to Adam Clarke's Commentary, the word "Topheth" means "drum."
 It is a reference to the drums used to drown out the screams of children as they were placed, alive, on red-hot arms as a pagan sacrifice!

 Although pagan sacrifices were not being made at Hinnom during the time of Jesus, many fires still burned in the valley.
 According to Albert Barnes' Notes, the location was commonly used as a city dump, a place where the trash of the city and dead carcasses were thrown, and where even public executions took place.
-Fires were constantly burning in the area (Gehenna or "hell" fire) in order to consume the continuous stream of garbage and other unwanted materials thrown into it.
+Fires were constantly burning in the area (Gehenna fire) so that they could completely consume the continuous stream of garbage thrown into it.